PengjuZ/ChickenSV/Figures/Figure2/README.md

-# Genotypes of structural variants based on pangenome graphs.
+# Genotypes of structural variants based on pangenome graphs